 - The Sovrin Trust Assurance Framework.
 This document defines criteria and processes for assessing conformance of different Sovrin actors to the policies of the Sovrin Governance Framework

-The are also four Controlled Documents containing specific policies:
+The are also six Controlled Documents containing specific policies:

 - Sovrin Steward Business Policies—covers qualification, application, activation, operation, suspension, and termination of Sovrin stewards.